maxeema/max_clean_arch/README.md

 The app allows navigating through the content fetched from an API endpoint.
-The content is composed by multiple articles related to a common topic (e.g., music, spacecraft, computers, etc.).<br/><br/>
+The content is composed by multiple articles related to a common topic (e.g., music, space, computers, etc.).<br/><br/>
 The apps starts with dummy data.
-After, the app is possible to feed different data sets into the app entering ID to fetch the content from a service API using FAB (in the bottom right corner).
+After, it is possible to feed new data sets into the app by entering ID to fetch the content from a service API using FAB (in the bottom right corner).

 <img src="screens/max_clean_arch_1.png" width="400"/>